monsoonmaelstrom/book2/book2.md

 “I promise I’m okay.
 You don’t have to sit up here with me.”

 “I know.
-Do you want me to leave?” he asks, and I hear more than a hint of vulnerability in the question.
+Do you want me to leave?” he inquires quietly, and I hear more than a hint of vulnerability in the question.

 “No,” I answer honestly.
 “I want you to stay, but only if you’re actually okay being up here.”

 He interlaces his fingers with mine in response.
 “What are you thinking about?”

 I sigh.
 “There are so many problems, and I don’t see any good solutions.
-Dairuvar is going to be hunting for me.
-My mother is going to be hunting for me.
-The war college is going to be hunting for all us, and if they find out about Lisette—”
+Dairuvar is going to be hunting me.
+My mother is going to be hunting me.
+The war college is going to be hunting for all of us, and if they find out about Lisette—”

 “They won’t.”